all-birds birds

 Range and Habitat

-There are 10 Chickadee species in North America and Blackchickadee capped Chickadees are the most familiar to our backyards.
-They can be found throughout the northern U.S..
-Canada and Alaska.
-They like open woods, willow thickets, groves, parks with shade trees, farmlands and backyards with trees and shrubs.
-Chickadees can seen in your yard in both summer and winter.
+There are 10 chickadee species in North America and Black- capped chickadees are the most familiar in our backyards.
+They can be found throughout the northern U.S., Canada, and Alaska.
+They like open woods, willow thickets, groves, parks with shade trees, farmlands, and backyards with trees, and shrubs.
+Chickadees may be seen in your yard all year long.
+In winter they will form in foraging flocks with nuthatches, titmice, and even woodpeckers.
+In late winter as the males become territorial these flocks will break up.

 Breeding and Nesting

-They breed in forests and open areas with scattered trees.
-Both birds with excavate a nest cavity in a stump or tree.
-The cavity will be around 9 inches deep and have moss or plant down in the base.
+They breed in forests, and open areas with scattered trees.
+Both birds will excavate a nest cavity in a stump or tree.
+The cavity will be around 9 inches deep, and have moss or plant down in the base.
 They sometimes use an old woodpecker hole or a nest box.
+If you have birdhouses in your yard there is a good chance these entertaining little birds will move it.

 The female alone will incubate usually 6 to 8 eggs.
-Eggs are smooth, white or creamy with find purplish or reddish-brown speckles.
-Both parents tend the young birds for around two weeks when they can leave the nest.
+Eggs are smooth, white or creamy with fine purplish or reddish-brown speckles.
+Both parents tend the young birds for around two weeks, when they can leave the nest.
 The young will remain with the parents for 3 to 4 weeks.

 Song and Call